iamaaditya/image-compression-cnn/README.md

 # Semantic Perceptual Image Compression using Deep Convolution Networks

 This code is part of the paper [arxiv](http://gpgpu.cs-i.brandeis.edu/semantic_jpeg.pdf) .
-It consists of two parts:
+It consists of three parts:

 1. Code to generate Multi-structure region of interest (MSROI) (This uses CNN model.
 A pretrained model has been provided)